 My son Andrew was taken from us because someone made a grave error one day in March 2016.
 That person took the wrong bottle from the shelf of the pharmacy and mixed Andrew’s prescription.

 For four months, we did not know why Andrew died, and then we received a call from the homicide division of the police department to come in, give a statement and then to meet with the Coroner.
-It was then that we learned that the bottle of medication that the police seized from our fridge on Sunday March 13th, contained no Tryptophan at all, but contained Baclofen, mixed to the same concentration as Andrew’s prescription, 3 times the lethal dose for an adult.
+It was then that we learned that the bottle of medication that the police seized from our fridge on Sunday March 13th, contained no Tryptophan at all, but contained only Baclofen, mixed in the same concentration as Andrew’s prescription, 3 times the lethal dose for an adult.
 The Coroner suspected that an error was made at the dispensing level but could not be sure at that time.
-Further investigations were conducted by police and Institute for Safe Medication Practice (ISMP Canada), and it was concluded that this was an error made at the pharmacy level.
+Further investigations were conducted by police and Institute for Safe Medication Practices Canada (ISMP Canada), and it was concluded that this was an error made at the pharmacy level.

 Then, I discovered that if the pharmacist didn’t tell anyone about their mistake and what had happened to Andrew, to our family, no one would know.
 I discovered there was no accountability on the pharmacy and pharmacist to make changes so that this could not, would not happen again.